How To Break 80 The Next Time You Golf

 Are you hitting a fade or a draw?
 Hook or a slice?
 How’s your distance control?
 How far are you hitting your wedges?

 These are all questions that can change from day-to-day.
 While you may know that you play a fade or draw, getting a feel for how much it is moving that day will give you the confidence to hit your best shots on the course.
+Save working on developing a proper golf grip for after the round.

 Three things to note during your warm up before the round: